 Can guinea pigs eat dill?
-Yes, guinea pigs can eat dill.
-In fact, dill is among many other herbs that are not harmful to the cavies.
-Group of good and tasty herbs for cavies are dill, parsley, mint, endive, cilantro, rocket, fennel, basil, dandelion.
-In fact, most of these herbs have good vitamins and nutrients for the cavy.
-Dill is one of them and it is known to be great for vitamin supplementation in cavies diet.
-In fact, this herb is not just generally healthy, but the cavy loves its taste too.
-All guinea pigs like to eat this herb, and most of them are crazy for dills taste!
+Guinea pigs can eat dill.
+It is known to be great for vitamin supplementation in cavies diet.
 However, as with any food, even healthy foods, too much of anything is not good.
 Dill might be healthy and tasty for the cavy, but it also has some nutrients that might not be perfect for guinea pigs.
-Generally, it can be fed to the cavy almost every day in moderate amounts.

-So, dill is one of the ‘good’ foods for cavies.
-But, as with any food, even healthy ones, there could be some tricky side effects.
-Just because dill is a herb it doesn’t mean that it can be given in excess.
-This is a very aromatic spicy herb for humans and we use it constantly in cooking.
+Just because dill is a herb, it doesn’t mean that it can be given in excess.
 But, why is this good for cavies?
-Or why do they like it so much?
+Why do they like it so much?
 And what could be the possible side effects of too much dill?
 Well, let’s find out!

 There is also folate in this herb.
 Folate is a B-vitamin that is especially needed for healthy DNA and good development and growth.
 This is very important for little pups or fetuses.
 So, if the cavy is pregnant, it will benefit from the folate in this herb.

 Another nutrient that keeps DNA healthy is the mineral zinc in the dill.
-With zinc, the immunity is always in good shape and health, wounds heal very fast, metabolism, and it is also good for the growth and development as well.
+With zinc, the immunity is always in good shape and health, wounds heal very fast, and good metabolism.
+It is also good for the growth and development.

 With the other B-vitamins, such as the vitamin B6, there is a balance of the mood hormones.
 This B6 vitamin is crucial for the serotonin balance, or the good mood hormone.
-With this comes better sleep, more relaxation, less anxiety and overall less stress.
-Yes, even cavies need less stress!
+With this, they can have better sleep, more relaxation, less anxiety and overall less stress.

-Dill also has potassium.
-The potassium prevents from dangerous issues like hypertension, heart diseases, reduces stress and anxiety, relieves aching muscles, keeps muscles healthy and strong (this includes the heart muscle too!) – and also it creates a balance between electrolytes in the body.
+Dill has also potassium.
+The potassium prevents from dangerous issues like hypertension, heart diseases, reduces stress and anxiety, relieves aching muscles, and keeps muscles healthy and strong.
+It also creates a balance between electrolytes in the body.